Urinometer

 An Urinometer is a simple piece of equipment for determining urine specific gravity.

+Description

 A typical urinometer is composed of a float, a weight, and a stem.
 The float is an air-filled glass tube, ending in the weight on the left and the stem on the right.
 The weight is a bulb filled with ball bearings embedded in a red solid, probably a glue of some sort.
 The glass stem extends to the right, and has calibrated graduations and numbers marked off to indicate specific gravity measurements.

+Application

+An urinometer is typically used in medical diagnostic labs.
 It is placed in a tube of urine, and where the meniscus of the urine reaches displays the specific gravity of the urine.

-An urinometer is typically used in medical diagnostic labs.